About Daily Messages

 The Daily Message system is meant to convey timely information from and to members of the Williams community.
 Based on the criteria listed below, the communications office manages and approves daily messages submissions.
 You’ll receive a confirmation from us if your message is approved or an explanation if it isn’t.

 - Messages should pertain to news, events, and information concerning Williams College and be of interest to the intended audience(s).
+Any viewpoints expressed are those of the events organizers, and Williams does not necessarily endorse or oppose them.

 - Only one message per event or announcement will be accepted for the faculty and staff editions, except for critical or urgent matters (for example, messages from OIT, deans, security, dining services, and facilities).
 If you wish these posted more than once, please submit your request by phone to the communications office at x4277.